Competition

 Preliminary Round: One piece of free choice, no more than 10 mins.

-Semifinal Round: 1-2 pieces of free choice, no more than 12 mins.
+National Round: 1-2 pieces of free choice, no more than 12 mins.
 It is allowed to be the same piece as previous round.

 Group C: Age 10-13